One thing is for sure.

 Experiencing the Disney ethos for the first time changes you, whether you’re a child or an adult.

-Disney Cast Members (as they’re referred to) are trained from day one to deliver an experience worth writing about.
+Disney Cast Members are trained from day one to deliver an experience worth writing about today – and every day.

 That’s why we’re writing about them.

 With decades of life-changing experiences under their belt, it’s simple to understand that Disney is the guiding light for customer service.

 Walt Disney said, “You reach a point where you don’t work for money.”

 Simply put, the money exchange is not relevant to the memories that you want to create for your customers.